The simplest usage can be as follows:

-Once the session has finished a report can be asked using the
+Once the session has finished a report can be obtained using the

 get_report method.
-This method returns a Pandas DataFrame where every row is the evaluation of every sequence, iteration and frame; as well as the timing of every iteration.
+This method returns a Pandas DataFrame where every row contains the evaluation of every sequence, interaction and frame; as well as the timing of every interaction.
 From this report, information of the performance against processing time can be extracted for comparison among interactive methods.

 For a global summary with the values and the evaluation curve, use the

 get_global_summary method.
 This method returns a dictionary with all the metrics and values used to evaluate and compare models.
 For more information about how the evaluation works, please go to the Challenge Section.